Domiii/learn-learn/notes.md

 * sense of direction, choices, decisions
   * meaning and purpose
-  * "I chose to do this" vs. "they told me to so I did it"
+  * "I chose to do this" vs. "they told me to so I did it" vs. "that's just how I do it"
+  * "you have a choice to go from auto-pilot to decision maker."

 * degree of difficulty?
 * head -> table?